Nancy Shaffer Hart, President

 Chris Pfeiffer, Marketing

 Chris Pfeiffer was raised in Coeur d'Alene and attended grades 1-12 in the Coeur d'Alene public schools.
 After graduating from Coeur d’Alene High School in 1988, he earned a bachelor’s degree from the University of Idaho, then went to work in corporate marketing, communications, and design in Portland, Oregon.
 In 2007, Chris returned to Coeur d'Alene, taking the web designer position at North Idaho College.
 He is an active member of the University of Idaho College of Art and Architecture Advisory Council and a Watch D.O.G.S. volunteer.
-His two daughters attend public school in Coeur d'Alene and his wife, Erin, is currently earning her teaching certificate in elementary education through the University of Idaho-Coeur d'Alene campus.
+His two daughters attend and his wife teaches in the Coeur d'Alene public schools.

-Nancy Stevenson has taught in public elementary schools for more than thirty years.
+Nancy Stevenson has taught in public elementary schools for more than thirty years, and is the 2013 Elementary Teacher of the Year for Coeur d'Alene.
 After graduating from Oregon State University, Nancy began her teaching career in a one-room school in Central Oregon, followed by teaching in Arizona, and for the past twenty-four years has been employed by the Coeur d’Alene School District in Idaho.
 Aside from teaching a variety of grades, she also has co-coordinated the gifted education program in Tucson, has taught advanced learners in the Coeur d’Alene School District, and is a trained International Baccalaureate Coordinator.
 Currently, Nancy teaches fifth grade at Dalton Elementary School.
 She and her husband, Mike, are the proud parents of two daughters that were educated in Coeur d’Alene public schools, are graduates of the University of Idaho, and are gainfully employed in their careers.
 Teaching has been a lifetime passion for Nancy as she finds joy in watching children learn.
 The Coeur d’Alene Education Partnership gives Nancy the opportunity to actively support excellence in education.

 Although originally from Ohio, Paula Marano and her husband of 42 years, Gene, have lived in Coeur d'Alene since 1976.
 They raised three children and now have bragging rights on five granddaughters.
 She received her Bachelor of Science in Elementary Education from the University of Idaho with honors and taught third grade for 14 years in the Coeur d’Alene School District.
 She was honored as Coeur d’Alene Elementary Educator of the Year in 2006 and has advocated on behalf of children over the years, holding numerous leadership responsibilities on school committees and professional associations.
 Paula was also actively involved as a parent in her children’s educational experiences during their formative years, having administered, promoted, coordinated, and supported programs and activities that encouraged the academic, social, spiritual, and physical development of youth.